+If a certified project includes a new technology or measure, it shall submit a request for approval of the design change to the certification body within one year of the proposed technology or measure's start date.
+Failure to do so will render the design change component ineligible for Gold Standard certification.
+The prior consideration rule also applies to projects that undergo a design change.

-The monitoring plan outlined in PDD at the time of project registration.
+The monitoring plan outlined in PDD at the time of project design certification.

-A ertified esign requesting to include new technology/measures shall submit the request for approval of design change to Gold Standard within one year of the start date of the proposed technology/measures (design change component).
+A certified design project requesting to include new technology/measures shall submit the request for approval of design change to Gold Standard within one year of the start date of the proposed technology/measures (design change component).
 If the developer fails to submit the request for approval within one year, the design change component shall not be eligible for Gold Standard Certification.
-Paragraph 4.1.49, Principles and requirements
+Refer to Paragraph 4.1.49(c), Principles and requirements.

-The scale of the project is not only defined by the maximum power generation capacity for power projects and maximum threshold of energy savings for energy efficiency project, but also refer to the volume of emission reductions from a project.
+The scale of the project is not only defined by the maximum power generation capacity for power projects (type I projects) and maximum threshold of energy savings for energy efficiency project (type II projects), but also may refer to the volume of emission reductions from a project (type III projects or GS microscale project).

-This provision does not allow the parameter values fixed ex ante at the time of the registration of the project activity to be updated, as it is not regarded as a correction.
+This provision does not allow the parameter values fixed ex ante at the time of the design certification of the project activity to be updated, as it is not regarded as a correction.

 In case of A/R and Agriculture Projects it is maximum three years prior to Project Design Certification.